mohasinkr/mohasinkr/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Mohasin, a Front-end React Developer with a passion for developing performant, user-friendly, and scalable web apps.
+I'm Mohasin, a Front-end React Developer with a passion for developing performant, user-friendly, and scalable web applications.
 My love for technology started when I was a little kid, and after all these years I still have the same excitement to learn something new about technology!
 Open source = ❤

 ## Skills & Abilities
 \- Proficient in Javascript, JAVA, C, Python